ArmoredVortex/chdp/README.md

 4. Run the Main file

 ## Contribute
-Find a bug and tell it on the Issue tab or to 키키#7000 on discord
+Find a bug and tell it on the Issue tab

-You can also Pull a request
+You can also Open a Pull Request

-## Log
-4.0.7: Permission Handler Upgrade
-+ 원더님 감사합니다! 님이 포크해준것 덕분에 복원할수 있었어요!

-4.0.8: Added Category and added more help and edited Extension class, edited lot of functions

-4.0.9: Fixed Fatal Error